Free Consultation: (312) 924-7575

 Chicago Workers’ Compensation Lawyer

-Workers’ comp claims can be complex, and many people encounter obstacles when trying to recover the benefits they deserve.
-To avoid missing out on valuable work comp benefits, discuss your unique circumstances with one of our Chicago workers’ compensation attorneys.
-We can help at any stage of the claim process, so don’t wait any longer.
-Reach out today for assistance.
+Workers’ comp claims can also be complex, and many people face obstacles to the benefits they deserve.
+You should always discuss your options with a Chicago workers’ compensation lawyer from Abels & Annes, P.C.
+We can help at any stage of the claim process, so please reach out today for assistance.

-Our Chicago personal injury lawyers have successfully represented injured workers in both workers’ comp claims and work-related third-party injury claims.
+Our Chicago personal injury lawyers have successfully represented injured workers in both workers’ comp claims and third-party injury claims.

 Some results include: